Click on any photo to see a larger version, or follow the links for more photos and details on these Jeeps.

 Clifton is in Richmond, Kentucky, He says, "My father purchased this new in '61 in Puerto Rico.
 It was on the farm for years with typical wear.
 A couple of years ago I restored it to near original, with help from your web site."
 He sent a photo of his father Burchell Clark with the restored Jeep (50K JPEG).

 In addition, Clifton sent a couple of very nice old family photos.
+This 1965 picture of his dad and the dogs shows plenty of detail of the rear of the Jeep and the canvas top.
 One of his mother, the late Janet Wathen Clark, driving the brand new 3B (100K JPEG) gives a good look at the green seat covers and the black plate covering the fresh air vent hole.
-A 1965 picture of his dad and the dogs shows plenty of detail of the rear of the Jeep and the canvas top (75K JPEG).

 "I can't give an exact year of production for this Jeep due to the missing date plate, but I can document it to around 1961 due to the hole for the heater inlet on the right side of the body (see a right side photo, 40K JPEG) and the T-handle emergency brake.